redhat-canada/amq-mqtt/README.md

 Once the operator is installed and you have generated your certificates/secret, you can create a Broker instance and the Topic.

 ```
-oc apply -k broker/instance
+oc apply -k manifests/broker
 ```

-## Setup OpenShift Pipelines

-If you want to automate the build and deployment of the sample app, you can use OpenShift Pipelines.

-First, install the OpenShift Pipelines operator.
-You can do this through the OperatorHub catalog in the OpenShift Admin UI, or by running the following command as a `cluster-admin`.
+## Build and Deploy Consumer Application

+Once the broker is up and running, you can build and deploy the "amq-mqtt" consumer application.

 ```
-oc apply -k pipelines/operator
+oc apply -k manifests/consumer
 ```

+This will kick off a small Tekton pipeline to build and deploy the app.